brandynbrandz/emgage-task/README.md

    npm run build
    ```

+7. Relax now, Testing has been initiated to run on each first (`npm run build`).

-7. Open browser at
+8. Open browser at
    ```sh
    http://127.0.0.1:4000/
    ```
-8. Click _Go to Roles_ button and play around with the Type safe implemented code.
+9. Click _Go to Roles_ button and play around with the Type safe implemented code.

 <!-- ROADMAP -->